Decades of child abuse in the Catholic Church and the church’s woeful response to complaints was finally exposed at the Royal Commission.

 Plus, documents created as part of the Melbourne Response were held by the lawyers who acted for the Archdiocese of Melbourne.
 The Commissioner’s found the Melbourne Response was not sufficiently independent of the Archdiocese of Melbourne.
 This raised a clear potential for conflict and issues with confidentiality.

 The Royal Commission’s final report was also critical of the national program, Towards Healing.
 The Commissioners highlighted a case where a survivor was forced to sign a gag order, which was inconsistent with the Towards Healing principles.

 “Kelso Lawyers have represented survivors in claims against a broad number of Catholic Church assemblies, including the Archdiocese of Sydney, Archdiocese of Brisbane, Archdiocese of Perth, Diocese of Wollongong, Christian Brothers, Marist Brothers, De La Salle Brothers, St John of God Brothers, Servite Friars, Sisters of Mercy and Daughters of Charity”

-There are ongoing police investigations into several other alleged incidences abuse within the Catholic Church involving our clients and others.
-You can hear more about our client’s success stories on our Testimonials page.
+There are ongoing police investigations into several other alleged incidences of abuse within the Catholic Church involving our clients and others.
+You can hear more about our client’s success stories on our testimonials page.

 Get the justice you deserve with Kelso Lawyers.
 We want to hear your story.
 Call (02) 4907 4200 or complete the online form before you accept payment from the National Redress Scheme.